GLINCKER/json-to-typescript/README.md

 ## 🌟 Acknowledgments

 - Developed by [Glincker](https://github.com/glincker).
-- Part of the **TypeWeaver** ecosystem.
+- Part of the **GLINR** ecosystem.

 ---

 ## 📬 Feedback

+We’d love to hear from you!
-Have ideas or suggestions?
-Create an issue in the repository or join the discussion on [GLINR Community](https://community.glinr.dev).
+Submit your ideas or suggestions via issues in the repository or join the discussion on the [GLINR Community](https://community.glinr.dev).